Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 See narrative below

-In the spring of 1943 we find her, with a cargo of coal, in station 23 of Convoy OS 46 / KMS 13, which left Liverpool on Apr.
-15-1943 and split up on the 24th, the OS portion continuing to Freetown with arrival there on May 3, while the KMS* portion, in which Bollsta took part, arrived Gibraltar on Apr.
+In the spring of 1943 we find her, with a cargo of coal, in station 23 of Convoy OS 46/KMS 13, which originated in Liverpool on Apr.
+15 and split up on the 24th, the OS portion continuing to Freetown with arrival there on May 3, while the KMS* portion, in which Bollsta took part, arrived Gibraltar on Apr.
 26. Bollsta, however, was bound for Algiers, where she arrived on Apr.
-28. Again, see the external link provided in the table above for details on the combined convoy, which included the Norwegian Belnor, Brisk, Nea, and San Andres.
+28, having started out from Oban on the 15th.
+Again, see the external link provided in the table above for details on the combined convoy, which also included the Norwegian Belnor, Brisk and San Andres.

-* The ON convoys mentioned here will be added to individual pages in my Convoys section; in the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.
-All the KMS convoys will also be added, but for now, see this list of ships in all KMS convoys.
+* The ON convoys will be added to individual pages in my Convoys section; in the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.
+The entire SC series will also be updated and completed, including the already existing convoys (some have already been updated), but for now, see ships in all SC convoys.
+Additionally, the KMS convoys will be added, see ships in all KMS convoys.

 Horror at Bari: